 For the CDROM-based Program, students will receive course material via U. S. Mail.
 The materials for each module/block will be distributed individually well in advance of the required submission date for that module/block.
 These materials should be retained until student submissions have been reviewed by the College and returned, since reviews may make reference to specific pages within the text materials.
 Once the review comments have been read, prompt return of the material is requested.
 Mailing labels and envelopes are provided for the return of submissions and study materials.

 Students will be billed for replacement of unreturned materials and no student will receive credit for a course until all materials have been returned.
 Many students wish to purchase their course materials; unfortunately, regulations preclude this.
-Most bookstores, including the Naval War College Bookstore, will obtain the textbooks for you.
-Requests should be addressed to:
+Most bookstores will obtain the textbooks for you.

-You will also need the following hardware, software, and plug-ins:
+You will also need the following hardware, software:

 - DVD Player